 … And do so quickly and emphatically, says Carnegie.
 It will boost his ego and confidence, because, if you’re wrong, he must be right.

-My note: Another great advantage of admitting fault is that it shows strength of character.
+Another great advantage of admitting fault is that it shows a strength of character.
 Most people shift blame, and those who take full ownership set themselves apart.

 I particularly loved the answer from Elbert Hubbard that Carnegie used as an example.
 When a reader sent an irate mail to attack the author’s opinion, Hubbard replied (I paraphrase):